 The UNESCO Commission on Education (1972) claimed that education is a lifelong process and its purpose is to create a learning society, i.e. a society that knows how to learn, develop, and adapt itself to the needs of an ever-changing world.
 It is only through learning that one acquires knowledge and that knowledge comes mainly through schooling.

 The cycle of education is influenced and formed by a human personality called a teacher, who plays a key role in the country`s education.
-In order to meet the demands of globalization, the country`s education system needs both more effective and professional teachers.
+To meet the demands of globalization, the country`s education system needs both more effective and professional teachers.
 The standard of teachers depends, for the most part, on the teacher education system of any country.

 However, the major issues relevant to the teaching cycle in India have remained unchanged over the years.
 These are, in particular, the separation of teaching institutions from the main university campuses as well as from their workstations, i.e. colleges.

 Another problem in this regard is the perception of pedagogy as a pure technique.
-The teacher training organization operates on the basis of the norms already defined that describe the overall relationship and function of the system.
+The teacher training organization operates based on the norms already defined that describe the overall relationship and function of the system.
 Such conventions assume the role of rituals, which ultimately assume the role of laws to be complied with.

 As described above, the placement of institutes is such that they are distant from other major disciplines.
 It, too, has a consequence because of the importance attached to them.
 The isolation of the institutes not only restricts the contact of prospective teachers with the outside world but at the same time restricts the involvement of talented young people from other fields of study in the aspects of education.
 The only way to be part of the system is to be a teacher yourself.
 This limits the extent of the growth of the teacher training program.